guillim/guillim.github.io/_posts/2018-04-24-Git-workflow.markdown

 ```

 Note about --no-ff:
 _The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
-This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature
+This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature_
-Other reference_
-[nvie][nvie]

-see this illustration:
+It is important when you have to revert a whole feature (= a group of commits).
+It is a true headache without the --no-ff! see this illustration:
 ![noff]( https://imagebin.ca/v/3zi9C9NXkwd8){:class="img-responsive"}

-Why is this important: Reverting a whole feature (i.e. a group of commits), is a true headache without the --no-ff !

 # Reference: